danielmarschall/forest/README.md

 ![Nightmare Forest Screenshot](screenshot.jpg)

 ## The Tale of the Nightmare Forest
-*They say there's a grove outside the village.
+*They say there's a grove outside the village.*
-By day it's small, nothing more than a patch of trees.*
+*By day it's small, nothing more than a patch of trees.*

-*But when night falls, it opens into a forest without end.
+*But when night falls, it opens into a forest without end.*
-A few have gone in after dark.
+*A few have gone in after dark.
 None came back.*

-*The elders whisper the forest doesn't lose you - it keeps you.
+*The elders whisper the forest doesn't lose you - it keeps you.*
-And each soul it takes makes the grove a little larger by morning.*
+*And each soul it takes makes the grove a little larger by morning.*

-*Today you've set up your tent below the trees, waiting for nightfall... to see if the legend is true.*
+*Today you've set up your tent below the trees,* *waiting for nightfall... to see if the legend is true.*

 ## Let's play

 see [Let's play of the beta version](https://www.youtube.com/watch?v=5Tp92G5N19c&ab_channel=DanielMarschall)

+## How to play

+### Download and Installation

+- Downloaded Nightmare Forest and DirectX 9.0c here: https://github.com/danielmarschall/forest/releases
+- Install DirectX 9.0c (you need this even if you have a newer version of DirectX installed).
+If Windows requests to install .Net Framework, accept that too.
+- After everything is installed, you just need to run ForestLauncher.exe to play the game

+### Instructions

+- When the clock shows 15:00, enter the tent located between the small patch of trees.
+- Survive until the clock shows 7:00
+- Leave the forest

+### Controls

+- WASD keys to move
+- Hold Ctrl to run (not inside water)
+- Hold Shift to slowly walk (regains run energy faster)
+- Jump with space key (hold longer for higher jump)

-## Download
+## Development
-Compiled EXE version coming soon

-Requires DirectX 9.0c (included in this repository).
+To compile and/or modify the game yourself, you need the following tools:

+- DarkBASIC Professional: Free version available at https://github.com/Dark-Basic-Software-Limited/Dark-Basic-Pro/releases/tag/12.02.16

+- Embarcadero Delphi: Free version available at https://www.embarcadero.com/de/products/delphi/starter (non-commercial use only)

 ## License

-The source code is licensed under the terms of the Apache 2.0 licenses.
+The main game and source code is licensed under the terms of the Apache 2.0 licenses.

-Sound and graphics files are mostly loyality free, though some sources are unknown; some of them were taken from free sound libraries or taken form the DarkBasic AddOn CD-ROMs.
+Sound and Graphics files are licensed under various free licenses.
+See the file _private/Sources.txt for details.